openthc/cre/README.md

-# Cannabis/Crop Reporting Engine - CRE
+# Cannabis/Compliance/Crop Reporting Engine - CRE

 This is a simple software solution for collecting and reporting on crops of cannabis or other tightly tracked, regulated products.
 A simple setup of an event-object-audit-log database, along with the API end-point to collect the necessary details.

-The platform is easy to extend by the regulatory agency or their selected vendor through middleware.
+The platform is extendable by the regulatory agency/operating company through middleware.

-More information is available at https://openthc.com/
+More information is available at https://openthc.com/cre

 ## Global Storage